 - Only advertising myself as a facilitator once I have completed all the requirements for the training and until I hold proof of training such as a certificate.

-- Rather using the word “facilitator” than “therapist” unless registered with the Health Professions Council of South Africa.
+- Rather using the word “facilitator” than “therapist” unless registered with a Health Professions Council.

 - Distinguishing between being a family constellation facilitator for which I am qualified versus a family constellation trainer (see below).